bmanders716/bmanders716.github.io/cookbook.md

 Apple Sauce, No. 1.

 _Ingredients_--6 good-sized apples.
-               1†oz. of butter.
+               1‡Ø∫. of butter.
                1 tablespoonful of moist sugar, or more, according to taste.
-               Ω gill of water.
+               Ì†ßill of water.

 _Method._--Wash the apples and slice them, but do not peel or core them.